 Pension plans administered by the state are accounted for using the accrual basis of accounting.
 Under the accrual basis of accounting, employee and employer contributions are recognized in the period in which employee services are performed; investment gains and losses are recognized as incurred; and benefits and refunds are recognized when due and payable in accordance with the terms of the applicable plan.

 For purposes of measuring the net pension liability/(asset), deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position of all plans, and additions to/deductions from all plan fiduciary net position have been determined in all material respects on the same basis as they are reported by the plans.

-In accordance with Statement No. 68, the College has elected to use the prior fiscal year end as the measurement date for reporting net pension liabilities.
-The College has elected to use the current fiscal year end as the measurement date for reporting pension liabilities for the Higher Education Supplemental Retirement Plan.
+In accordance with Statement No. 68, the College has elected to use the prior fiscal year end as the measurement date for reporting net pension liabilities for all DRS administered plans.
+In FY24 the College has elected to change from current fiscal year as the measurement date for reporting pension liabilities to a one-year lag between measurement and reporting date for the Higher Education Supplemental Retirement Plan.
+Net pension liabilities, plan expenses and Deferred inflows will be reported as the same amounts in FY23.
+Deferred Outflows are increased by the amount of FY24 contributions subsequent to measurement date.

-The following table represents the aggregate pension amounts for all plans subject to the requirements of GASB Statement No. 68 for the College, for fiscal year 2022:
+The following table represents the aggregate pension amounts for all plans subject to the requirements of GASB Statement No. 68 for the College, for fiscal year 2024: